Nathan-Moran/SENG201---Racing-Project/README.md

 # SENG201 Project Overview
-This is a racing game About 5-15 minutes playtime.
+This is a racing game of about 5-15 minutes playtime.
 Enjoy playing!

-## Notes
-Remember you are required to commit your code to the **main** branch of your repository before the deadline.

-This project contains default naming of `team0` throughout.
-If you are interested you can update this to reflect your team number, however it is **not required**.
-This can be done by renaming any instance of `team0` with `team<x>` (where x is your number).
-IntelliJ can help with this using `ctrl+shift+f` to find all instances of a string, and `ctrl+shift+r` to replace them, though make sure to change the package names as well.

 ## Authors
 - Nathan Moran